brightics/studio/va-server/visual-analytics/public/static/help/python/brightics.function.classification$logistic_regression_train.md

 ```

 ## Description
 Fit a logistic regression model.
 In statistics, logistic regression, or logit regression, or logit model[1] is a regression model where the dependent variable (DV) is categorical.
-This covers the case of a binary dependent variable�봳hat is, where it can take only two values, '0' and '1', which represent outcomes such as pass/fail, win/lose, alive/dead or healthy/sick.
+This covers the case of a binary dependent variable.
+That is, where it can take only two values, '0' and '1', which represent outcomes such as pass/fail, win/lose, alive/dead or healthy/sick.

 https://en.wikipedia.org/wiki/Logistic_regression